andogy/MCH/English/Helps/agreement/README.md

 this agreement is of user with MCH team(hereinafter referred to "we"),it is about user download and used or copy for MCH<br>
 ## 1.rights statement
 ```
-all intellectual property rights of MCH,and all information content of MCH,include but no only:
+all intellectual property rights of MCH,and all information content of MCH, these all owned by the we
-    information content and it combination
-    icons
-    images
-    figure
-    colors
-    UI design
-    Layout frame
-    MCH date
-    extra programs
-these all owned by the we
 it protected by copyright law,international copyright treaties and other intellectual property laws and regulations
 ```
 ## 2.Scope of license